10 Ways to Buy Bitcoin with a Bank Account

 Visit Coinbase Read review

-6. Buy Bitcoin with your bank account through Bitpanda
+6. Buy Bitcoin with your bank account using Bitpanda

 Bitpanda crypto exchange homepage screenshot

-Bitpanda was founded in 2014 and supplies brokerage services for Bitcoin plus other cryptocurrencies to countries within the Eurozone and a handful of other countries.
+Bitpanda was founded in 2014 and supplies brokerage services for Bitcoin.
+Countries within the Eurozone as well as a handful of others can also expect services in different cryptocurrencies.
 The company accepts SEPA transfers from European countries.

-The minimum amount to buy and sell assets is 1 EUR or 1.50 USD.
+• Minimum amount needed to buy and sell assets: 1 EUR or 1.50 USD.

 Read our full Bitpanda review here.